 Effective July 1, 2020, independent directors of the Corporation and Mr. Lyons were entitled to the following compensation for serving on the Board and the standing committees of the Board.
-Prior to June 23, 2020, Mr. Lyons was an independent director and on June 23, 2020, Mr. Lyons became the interim CEO of the Corporation.
+Prior to June 23, 2020, Mr. Lyons was an independent director and on June 23, 2020, Mr. Lyons became the interim CEO of the Corporation and resigned as Interim CEO on June 2, 2021 remaining as non-executive Chairman of the Corporation.

-- Annual retainer fee of the Board for each independent director and Mr. Lyons: \$50,000 (a director of the Corporation who serves as the Chair of the Board receives an additional annual retainer fee of \$25,000, for a total annual retainer fee of \$75,000). - Annual retainer fee for the lead director: \$10,000 (where the Chair of the Board is not independent, an independent director to act as the effective leader of the Board and ensure the Board's agenda will enable it to successfully carry out its duties). - Annual retainer fee for each independent director serving on the Audit Committee: \$5,000 (the Chair of this committee receives an additional annual committee retainer fee of \$5,000, for a total annual committee retainer fee of \$10,000). - Annual retainer fee for each independent director serving on the Corporate Governance, Compensation and Nominating Committee: \$5,000 (the Chair of this committee receives an additional annual committee retainer fee of \$2,500, for a total annual committee retainer fee of \$7,500). - Annual retainer fee for each independent director serving on the Environment, Health and Safety Committee: \$3,000 (the Chair of this committee receives an additional annual committee retainer fee of \$2,000, for a total annual committee retainer fee of \$5,000). - A one-time stock option award of 300,000 Options. - Reimbursement for travel expenses relating to meeting attendance. - No meeting fees.

-• Effective January 1, 2021, one half of the annual retainer fee of the Board is paid in cash-settled deferred stock units.
+- Annual retainer fee of the Board for each independent director and Mr. Lyons: \$50,000 (a director of the Corporation who serves as the Chair of the Board receives an additional annual retainer fee of \$25,000, for a total annual retainer fee of \$75,000). - Annual retainer fee for the lead director: \$10,000 (where the Chair of the Board is not independent, an independent director to act as the effective leader of the Board and ensure the Board's agenda will enable it to successfully carry out its duties). - Annual retainer fee for each independent director serving on the Audit Committee: \$5,000 (the Chair of this committee receives an additional annual committee retainer fee of \$5,000, for a total annual committee retainer fee of \$10,000). - Annual retainer fee for each independent director serving on the Corporate Governance, Compensation and Nominating Committee: \$5,000 (the Chair of this committee receives an additional annual committee retainer fee of \$2,500, for a total annual committee retainer fee of \$7,500). - Annual retainer fee for each independent director serving on the Environment, Health and Safety Committee: \$3,000 (the Chair of this committee receives an additional annual committee retainer fee of \$2,000, for a total annual committee retainer fee of \$5,000). - A one-time stock option award of 300,000 Options. - Reimbursement for travel expenses relating to meeting attendance. - No meeting fees. - Effective January 1, 2021, one half of the annual retainer fee of the Board is paid in cash-settled DSUs.